About

 Where has the money come from for this redevelopment?

-The redevelopment is mainly funded through the sale of surplus land no longer required for NHS services.
+The redevelopment has been mainly funded through the sale of surplus land no longer required for NHS services.

 What are the latest developments on-site?